sipeed/sipeed_wiki/docs/hardware/en/maixII/M2/other.md

 Then we succeed changing device tree.

-- If your screen displays incorrectly, this means you choose wrond dtb file, just reupdate it to fix this.
+- If your screen displays incorrectly, this means you choose wrong dtb file, just reupdate it to fix this.

 Here is a correct display picture.